willyvvu/reveal.js/README.md

 	loop: false,

 	// Number of milliseconds between automatically proceeding to the
-	// next slide, disabled when set to 0, this value can be overwritten
+	// next slide, disabled when set to 0
-	// by using a data-autoslide attribute on your slides
 	autoSlide: 0,

 	// Enable slide navigation via mouse wheel